nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 By using a structured (BSON) interface, MongoDB makes the experience of programmatically interacting with the database much simpler and less error-prone[^injection].
-In a world where databases are more frequently used as backend implementaion details owned by an application -- and thus accessed entirely programmatically -- this is a clear win.
+In a world where databases are more frequently used as backend implementation details owned by an application -- and thus accessed entirely programmatically -- this is a clear win.